GangChenTFS/py-dck-hello/README.md

  docker push henshitou/helloworld-python

-# 4. Deploy the app into your cluster
+### 4. Deploy the app into your cluster

 kubectl apply --f py-deployment.yaml

-# 5. Find the IP address for your service
+### 5. Find the IP address for your service
 kubectl get svc --all-namespaces

-# 6. To find the URL for your service, use
+### 6. To find the URL for your service, use
 kubectl get svc helloworld-python  --output=custom-columns=NAME:.metadata.name,DOMAIN:.status.domain

-# 7. Request to the app to see the result. the IP_ADDRESS refer to step5 in this part
+### 7. Request to the app to see the result. the IP_ADDRESS refer to step5 in this part
 curl -H "Host: helloworld-python.default.example.com" http://{IP_ADDRESS}

+## All above steps could be write with and auto installation scripts.